The building is longer than the Salesforce Tower is tall.

 The entire building is naturally ventilated.
 The bus deck is open on the sides and does not require air conditioning or heating, exhaust or air filtration systems.

 25,000 tons of steel were used in the construction, equal to the approximate weight of 5,000 elephants.

-The Park is planted with more than 600 trees and 16,000 plants.
-This living green roof cools the surrounding environment, filters exhaust, and improves air quality.
+The park is landscaped with more than 600 trees and 16,000 plants.
+This living green roof cools the surrounding environment, filters exhaust and improves air quality.